TLDR

 Why Ergonomic?

-I think having a split keyboard is very ergonomic for my my hands and arms.
-With the keyboard being split, my arms can be at a 90 degree angle while typing, although the mouse placement is a bit weird.
-What would have been an awesome feature was to include a track pad on the QK Alice Duo.
-Instead, the two dots at the end of the keyboard is a mode to change the RGB on the keyboard (although you can it with Via).
+An awesome feature would have been to include a trackpad on the QK Alice Duo.
+Instead, the two dots at the end of the keyboard is a mode to change the RGB on the keyboard (although you can adjust it with Via app).

 What The Box